 Dispel any ideas that this house made of cork is a quirky project, or some sort of gimmick.
 No, it is a radical rethink of building technology, starting with the wall, and overturning our normal processes of construction from manufacture of the cork blocks to assembly.
 What began as a research project became an iterative process that included construction and ended with this dwelling, as lessons from data and experience have been looped into this little house.
 And it is a magical and natural set of spaces that are a delight to be in.

-So perhaps it is not surprising to see it shortlisted for this year’s RIBA Stirling Prize.
+So perhaps it is not surprising to see it shortlisted for this year’s RIBA Stirling Prize and winner of the Stephen Lawrence Prize.
 But it has been a long journey, led by three architects: starting with the research by Oliver Wilton and Matthew Barnett Howland and collaborators (MPH Architects, The Bartlett School of Architecture UCL, University of Bath, Amorim UK and Ty-Mawr Lime, with consultancy from Arup), and ending with a home for Barnett Howland and Dido Milne.
 A 44m2 spillover annexe to the family house on an awkward riverside site in Eton – it was primarily built, block by block, by Barnett Howland.

 At the heart of it all was a big idea of going back to first principles in construction.
 What, asked Barnett Howland, if we could replace the complexity of the wall with a ‘single, solid, bio-renewable material’?
 Could one material handle the elements, vapour control, insulation, structure?
 Any architect knows that the build up of a wall with double skin, insulation, ties and vapour control easily loses both its promised performance and the integrity of each element in the complex whole.